 Place Element in Apple Marketing Mix (Apple 7Ps of Marketing)

 Place element of Apple marketing mix integrates the following sales channels:

 1. Apple Stores.
-The world’s largest IT company by revenue operates 499 retail stores in 22 countries worldwide.
+The world’s largest IT company by revenue operates more than 518 retail stores in 25 countries and regions.
 Apple retail stores are typically located at high-traffic locations in quality shopping malls and urban shopping districts.
 The retail stores are spacious and creatively designed place where consumers can use products and get friendly assistance from customer service representatives.

 2. Online stores.
 Customers can purchase Apple products from its official website https://www.apple.com/

 3. Direct sales force.
 The multinational technology company also uses direct sales force in certain markets to promote and sell certain products.
 For example, Apple relied on direct sales support for its advertising business, iAd in 2016.
 In 2022, the company’s net sales through its direct and indirect distribution channels accounted for 38% and 62%, respectively, of total net sales.

 5. Wholesalers.
 Apple partners with many wholesalers to distribute the substantial part of its products and services.

 6. Retailers.
 There are many local Authorised Retailers such as Carphone Warehouse and Argos in London and Mobile Guru and T-Mobile in New York.

 7. Value-added resellers.
 These refer to professionals authorized by Apple to deliver customized, market-specific solutions to customers.